 Infertility is causing havoc on a widespread scale, with countless couples across the globe reporting diverse problems.
 Some issues related to male and female infertility are identifiable and have established lines of treatment.
 On the other hand, they remain undetected in a large number of cases.
-This makes them difficult to treat even if the best infertility centres in Delhi are consulted.
+This makes them difficult to treat even if the best infertility centers in Delhi are consulted.

 Over the years, environmental pollutants have been proved as a major fertility culprit.
 This is one reason why a large number of couples have to avail IVF treatment in Delhi.
 There is plenty of scientific evidence to establish the effects of these pollutants on the reproductive abilities of men and women.
 Thus it is important to know all about these pollutants and the way these hamper fertility so that precautions can be taken against them.